huggingface/transformers/docs/source/model_doc/tapas.rst

         >>> answer_coordinates = [[(0, 0)], [(1, 0)], [(0, 2), (1, 2), (2, 2)]]
         >>> answer_text = [["Brad Pitt"], ["69"], ["209"]]
         >>> table = pd.Dataframe(data)
-        >>> inputs = tokenizer(table=table, queries=queries, answer_coordinates=answer_coordinates, answer_text=answer_text, return_tensors='pt')
+        >>> inputs = tokenizer(table=table, queries=queries, answer_coordinates=answer_coordinates, answer_text=answer_text, padding='max_length', return_tensors='pt')
         >>> inputs
         {'input_ids': tensor([[ ... ]]), 'attention_mask': tensor([[...]]), 'token_type_ids': tensor([[[...]]]),
         'numeric_values': tensor([[ ... ]]), 'numeric_values_scale: tensor([[ ... ]]), label_ids: tensor([[ ... ]])}

 Note that :class:`~transformers.TapasTokenizer` expects the data of the table to be text-only.
 You can use ``.astype(str)`` on a dataframe to turn it into text-only data.
 Of course, this only shows how to encode a single training example.
-In reality, you should create a PyTorch dataset and a corresponding dataloader:
+It is advised to create a PyTorch dataset and a corresponding dataloader:

 .. code-block::